jckuri/SFND_3D_Object_Tracking/README.md

 # FP.2 Compute Lidar-based TTC

-Compute the time-to-collision in second for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.
+The function `computeTTCLidar` computes the time-to-collision in seconds for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.

-Code is functional and returns the specified output.
-Also, the code is able to deal with outlier Lidar points in a statistically robust way to avoid severe estimation errors.
+The code is able to deal with outlier Lidar points in a statistically robust way to avoid severe estimation errors.

+I compute a special kind of median of `x` values for selected lidar points in the previous and current frames.
+Then I apply the formula in the video lectures to compute the TTC based on the median `x` values.

+The special kind of median of `x` values only uses selected lidar points.
+Lidar points are selected if their reflectivity values are not so far from the mean reflectivity.
+I also eliminate outliers which are in the maximum 20% and in the minimum 20%.
+Then I take the median of the selected `x` values.

 ```
 double median_x(std::vector<LidarPoint> lidar_points) {